nhocki/blog/_posts/2015-10-16-queue-based-architectures-at-rubyconf-colombia.md

 queue handling the communication between services: Your users will feel that your application is working even if some parts of it are not.

-Here are my slides both in English and Spanish.
+Here's the video (in Spanish) and slides (English & Spanish).
 I'd really appreciate any feedback, so ping me [on twitter](https://twitter.com/nhocki).

+<iframe width="560" height="315" src="https://www.youtube.com/embed/naZg0PZQJyw" frameborder="0" allowfullscreen></iframe>

 ## English Slides